 - 43. This year's public consultation has mainly utilised the successful online channels of the e-bulletin, internet and social media, with hard copy, printed versions available in borough libraries and Dudley Council Plus through a consultation which will continue to run until the end of January.
 The results will be reported to Cabinet in February. - 44.
 Detailed consultation is also being undertaken with groups identified as being potentially affected by the specific savings proposals, with a particular emphasis on equalities issues.
 Further information is set out in the Equality Impact section below.
 Unions are being consulted in the context of the redundancy process. - 45.
 A consultation document was distributed to representatives of Non-Domestic Ratepayers setting out the provisional budget proposals agreed in October.
 Further detailed information (as required in pursuance of the statutory duty to consult) will be distributed in February for comment before the Council Tax setting meeting. - 46.
 In accordance with the Council's Constitution, the Scrutiny Committees were asked to consider the issues set out in the October report and any related specific issues relevant to their Council Plan and service responsibilities in the November cycle.
 In framing their responses, the Scrutiny Committees were asked to consider both the spending and funding implications (including the impact on Council Tax) of any observations they may wish to make. - 47.
-Scrutiny Committees are being asked to consider the issues and revised proposals set out in this report and any related specific issues relevant to their Council Plan and service responsibilities.
-For this committee the directly relevant items are those relating to Public Health in paragraphs 37 to 38.
-Members may also wish to consider any of the proposals in terms of their wider impact on health and wellbeing.
-The Strategic Director (People), as well as representatives of all directorates, will be available at the meeting to address any queries.
+Scrutiny Committees are now being asked to consider the issues and revised proposals set out in this report and any related specific issues relevant to their Council Plan and service responsibilities.
+For this committee the relevant items are those relating to the People Directorate in paragraphs 32 and 34.
+The Strategic Director (People) will be available at the meeting to address any queries.
 In framing their responses, the Scrutiny Committees are asked to consider both the spending and funding implications (including the impact on Council Tax) of any observations they may wish to make.